yarko/scrapedoc/source/overview.rst

 You can also add built-in commands by writing extensions in Python.

 Since |s| outputs tables [#tables]_, variable names are table column names.
-This means every variable is |s| a list (you can think of them as arrays).
+This means every variable is |s| a list (you can think of them as arrays), and every table an associative array of variables.
 There are other important kinds of variables in |s|.

-:output: Output variables are the normal variables, and are used to
+:vars:   Output variables are the normal variables, and are used to
          specify output table column names.

 :local:  Local variables are similar to output variables, only they are omitted from tables.